department-of-veterans-affairs/va.gov-team/products/streamlined_waiver/accessibility_research/research-findings.md

 ## Further research needed

+Only two participants were able to complete the form as other participants had technical difficulties or ran out of time.
-We were not able to test the FSR with anyone who uses Dolphin Guide as this software is focused on one task at a time.
-Participants were unable to successfully screenshare while using Dolphin Guide.
+We were not able to test the FSR form with anyone who uses Dolphin Guide as this software is focused on one task at a time.
+Participants were unable to successfully screen share while using Dolphin Guide.
+Only one participant who tested the full FSR form was a VoiceOver user and they were a beginner.

 ## Appendix